CyberBelligerent/ARCTIC-Shard/README.md

 public ArcticTask(int priority, List<ArcticTask<T, ?>> depends);
 ```

 When creating an ArcticTask, it is your job to ensure you know what needs to be built first.
-A lower numbers means it will be created first (0 is created before 1).
+A lower number means it will be created first (0 is created before 1).
 The IcebergCreator class will automatically sort the ArcticTasks by priority when building.
 You will not need to worry about sorting.

 Some objects require certain objects to be created <b>before</b> the object can be created.
 For example, an OpenStack instance needs to have the network and volumes made that you want to add to that host.
 Be sure you understand what objects are required when building the object.

-All resources can be obtain from the following methods inside of your class that extends <b>ShardProviderTmpl</b>
+All resources can be obtained from the following methods inside of your class that extends <b>ShardProviderTmpl</b>
 ```
 getNetworkTasks(); // Network Objects getInstanceTasks(); // Instance/Host Objects